The coronavirus crisis has had a huge impact on the world of clothes manufacturing.

 The Lost Stock project is allowing boxes full of cancelled stock orders to be sold for £35.

 You’ll be able to select size and fashion preferences too, so it’s a great opportunity to renew a child’s wardrobe with £70 worth of clothes for half the price.
+If you’re not sure you have enough space for any more clothes, read our tips how to organize your child’s closet.

 It’s not just for kid’s clothes either, you can revamp your own fashion collection with a box of bargains meant for full-price sale in high street stores.